home-assistant/home-assistant.io/source/_integrations/easee.markdown

 ## Configuration

 To set up this integration, click Configuration in the sidebar and then click Integrations.
 Click the + icon in the lower right and find easee.
-Click configure and you will be presented with the intergration dialog where you enter your easee.cloud login username and password.
+Click configure and you will be presented with the intergation dialog where you enter your easee.cloud login username and password.
+The username is your phone number, including + sign and country code, example: +46123456789.

 ## Options